-The Green Chimneys Farm & Wildlife Center serves as an adjunct to classroom education and therapeutic activities for our students.
+The Sam and Myra Ross Farm & Wildlife Center serves as an adjunct to classroom education and therapeutic activities for our students.
 Staff utilize a variety of clinical approaches both directly and indirectly to support and enhance education and treatment for each child.
 Students interact with nature as they learn about and become responsible for plants and animals while discovering new personal skills, a concept known as Green Care.

 Green Chimneys Incorporates Green Care in Order to Help Students Grow Physically, Emotionally and Spiritually